gatewayprogrammingschool/Pattern/docs/language-logic.md

 Almost all programs are written to solve some problem that can be expressed as one or more choices that the program must make a decision about.
 Decisions are deconstructed in to one or more expressions that ultimately result in a boolean value.
 Always forcing the developer to reduce a value all the way down to a single boolean value introduces a lot o complexity and redundancy.
 Pattern's expressiveness aims to simplify decision and make the code more readable.

-In addtion to the traditional `If`-`Else` statements, Pattern introduces the `Compare`-`With`-`When` statement that allows for direct testing of a pair of like-typed values which provides a grouping of possible actions to be taken based on the logical disposition of the values.
+In addition to the traditional `If`-`Else` statements, Pattern introduces the `Compare`-`With`-`When` statement that allows for direct testing of a pair of like-typed values which provides a grouping of possible actions to be taken based on the logical disposition of the values.

 Finally, Pattern provides `Choice`-`When` statement which works by testing a value against a possible set of values and allowing a specific action to be taken if the condition is met.